Raphael-Lambda/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+the stateful (=class) components have access to the react lifecycle methods

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount is called before initial rendering

+componentWillUpdate is called before rerendering when some new props are passed to the component or the state is updated

 3. Define stateful logic.

+"Stateful logic is any code that uses state"

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  1. Arrange: render the component to be tested
+  2. Act: act on the component, click, write etc.., invokes the methods to be tested
+  3. Assert: define and test what is expected: check if expectation are met.